 This post is being sponsored by Nordic Ware® featuring their Heritage Bundt Pan and the “Bundt Cake Bliss: Delicious Desserts from Midwest Kitchens” cookbook.
-All opinions of these ABSOLUTELY AMAZING products are mine.
+All opinions of these AMAZING products are mine.

 This cake comes from an incredible cookbook by Susanna Short titled “Bundt Cake Bliss: Delicious Desserts from Midwest Kitchens“.
 They partnered up with the Minnesota Historical Society published this wonderful cookbook.
-Nordic Ware® partnered up with the Minnesota Historical Society to help share their state’s stories while connecting people with history in meaningful ways.
+Nordic Ware® partnered with the Minnesota Historical Society to help share their state’s stories while connecting people with history in meaningful ways.

 Now this recipe is not my Aunt Nettie but rather Susanna’s great-great Aunt Nettie, born in 1867.
-This recipe is one that taught me something I have never ever seen before and honestly, it’s a game changer when it comes to adding fruits to cakes and baked goods.
+This recipe is one that taught me something I have never ever seen before, and honestly, it’s a game changer when it comes to adding fruits to cakes and baked goods.

 Nettie’s recipe calls for an entire orange in the batter.
-Yes, the whole orange – peel and pith too!
-You chop it all up, pop it into a food processor and grind it till it’s finely ground.
+Yes, the whole orange-peel and pith, too!
+You chop it all up, pop it into a food processor, and grind it till it’s finely ground.
 Yeah, I know!
-Interesting to say the least but I wanted to follow Susanna’s recipe exactly.
+Interesting, to say the least, but I wanted to follow Susanna’s recipe exactly.

 What permeated my kitchen from doing this was the most intense, fresh orange scent!
 Did you ever peel an orange and then bend the peel to see the zest spritz from it?
-Well this is like that but on steroids!
+Well, this is like that but on steroids!
 It was incredible smelling!

 Food to me is more than just how it tastes; it’s about the memories you make with this and the bonds that are built from it.
 To see a smile on someone’s face when they took a bite of one of their cakes was the best present they could get.

-In making this cake I actually made two of them in two weeks.
-We ate the first one in a few days (along with the cupcakes he had too) and a second one the following week as we were having company that evening.
-This cake is honestly a show stopper visually.
-Due to the cranberries and orange, you really do not need any type of glaze of frosting on it though I did put on the first one a basic vanilla bean glaze and let it trickle down between the swirls.
+Due to the cranberries and orange, you really do not need any type of glaze or frosting on it, though I did put on the first one a basic vanilla bean glaze and let it trickle down between the swirls.
 Mr. Fantabulous actually didn’t care for the glaze as he felt that took away from the simplicity of the cake.
-I personally, loved both ways.
+I loved both ways.

 I would say if you’re heading to a holiday party this year, instead of taking a bag of chips or a cheese tray, show up with this cake and right before you serve it, kiss it with a bit of confectioners’ sugar.
 This cake will put a smile on anyone’s face and warm their heart!